Dannihu01/dannihu01.github.io/_news/cognitive_debugging_accepted.md

 publication_url: "/publications/#towards-a-cognitive-model-of-dynamic-debugging-does-identifier-construction-matter"
 ---

-Our publication exploring what happens in your brain while debugging software was accepted to Transactions on Software Engineering.
+What happens inside your brain when you are debugging software?
+How does your brain activity change based on your level of programming experience, your native language, or your reading ability?
+We found out!
+Our publication using medical imaging (fNIRS) exploring the behavioral and neural distinctions of software debugging was accepted to Transactions on Software Engineering.